Ritika-Bhambri/docling-exploration/README.md

 ### Table Corruption Proof

-To see what exactly was going wrong i wrote a piece of code to see the table corruption
+Both runs completed without errors or warnings.
+Both output files are similar in size.
+The corruption only became visible when I inspected specific rows directly.
+Here is the code i wrote to explicity demonstrate the table corruption in `--fast` mode

 ```python
 !echo "=== ACCURATE ==="